0xbf00/0xbf00.github.io/about.markdown

 title: About
 ---

-I am a computer science student from Hamburg, Germany, interested in low-level software engineering, reverse engineering, information security and photography!
+I am a security researcher interested in low-level software engineering, reverse engineering, all things information security and photography!

-Check out my [Github](https://github.com/0xbf00) for tools to hack your Withings smartwatch or to study the macOS sandbox and get in touch on [Twitter](https://twitter.com/0xdead10cc) if you have any questions.
+I found vulnerabilities in Apple's App Sandbox on macOS, hacked fitness trackers and tracked down and fixed kernel bugs in wireless routers you might have at home.
+Head on over to my [Github](https://github.com/0xbf00) and get in touch on [Twitter](https://twitter.com/0xdead10cc).